Orden14/RaidPlanner/readme.md

 Orden14
 https://github.com/Orden14/RaidPlanner

+## About
+RaidPlanner is a tool for planning Guild Wars 2 instanced content.
+I have no plan to made an english translation of the app for now.
+/!\ Application is still in early-stage development /!\

 ## Project startup
 This is a Symfony project running on Symfony 7.
 In order to run the project easily, you need the following tools :
 - Php 8.3